 Improving the performance of your customer support desk is not rocket science.
 With the right plan in place and some necessary tweaks to your process, you can witness some positive changes.

 Here are 7 ways you can boost your service desk performance:

 1. Focus on Improving Your First Contact Resolution (FCR)

 FCR represents the number of customer issues solved by your support agents during their first interaction with your business.

-"A strong FCR is an indicator of exceptional service and also shows that your customers are receiving all the right answers in a hassle-free manner."
+A strong FCR is an indicator of exceptional service and shows that your customers are receiving all the right answers hassle-free.

 Assign tickets to agents who have the right skill sets, training, and experience to handle them.
 Encourage them to act as a one-man army and escalate to second-level support only when required.